masterMurlidhar/GodAI/ReadMe.md

-# Thanks For Coming !
+# Thanks for your intrest in this project...